Starting a blog and growing an audience is still the best way to earn money in the long term.

 Email is still #1 for reaching out to people.

-People can come to visit your blog, like the content, and then leave your blog never hearing about you again.
+People can come to visit your blog, like the content, and then leave your blog never hearing from you again.

 Instead, you can capture their email address and keep contacting them over time, making them know you and trust you.
 And after some time, you can sell them your products/services and get them to pay you money without much sales talk because they already know you.